IvanT7D3/WarMoon-RAT/x86/README.md

 1. If you want to be able to use inject86, open Client.c and execute the commented msfvenom command at line 59 (Replace the LHOST/LPORT according to your needs), and then replace the contents of the variable ShellcodeX86 at line 61 with the output of the command.

-2. You can generate a new certificate to use if you want (A default one was already provided for ease of use).
+2. You can generate a new certificate to use if you want (a default one was already provided for ease of use).
 If you generate a new certificate using Setup.sh, you must copy the contents of public.crt, into the variable 'ServerPublicCertPem' in Client.c:
 ```bash
 cd ..
 ./Setup.sh cert